Early Childhood Education

 *Arts & Crafts - Age appropriate arts and crafts provide the three-year old with practice in developing fine motor skills, hand-eye coordination, and creativity.

 The Pre-Kindergarten program provides a hands-on learning approach that engages each child through play, providing them with meaningful learning experiences.
-The classroom is center based, which is guided by our highly qualified staff.
-These centers include: dramatic play, a writing center, blocks, art, a sensory table, library, and table toys.
+The classroom is center based, which is guided by our highly qualified and certified teachers and staff.
+These centers include: dramatic play, a writing center, blocks, art, a sensory table, library, table toys, and much more.
 These learning centers allow the children to explore their world in a way that is fun and engaging.
-In addition to the seven learning centers, the children will also learn through lessons centered on the weekly theme.
+In addition to the learning centers, the children will also learn through lessons centered on the weekly theme.
 These lessons will be based on the Pennsylvania Early Learning Standards, and will be catered to the learning needs of each child.

 *Language Arts – The children are introduced to a new letter each week but not limited to just that letter.
-They will also learn their corresponding sound through Phonics in Motion.
-When a child learns a new letter, they not only learn the sound the letter makes, but they also learn a motion that corresponds with the sound.
-Phonics in Motion provides the children with both a visual and an auditory learning experience.
-The children will develop their writing skills by learning how to hold a pencil correctly, practice writing each new letter, and by becoming authors and writing their own books!
-The children will be given a sight word each week to help prepare them for reading readiness.
+They will also learn their corresponding sound using sign language.
+When a child learns a new letter, they not only learn the sound the letter makes, but they also learn to sign the letter that corresponds with the sound.
+The children will develop their writing skills by learning how to hold a pencil correctly, practice writing each new letter, and learning how to write their first and last name.
+They will be given a sight word each week to help prepare them for reading readiness.

 *Mathematics - The children will learn the four standard areas of mathematics: Numbers and Operations, Algebraic Concepts, Geometry, and Measurement, Data, and Probability.
 The children will learn through various activities and projects that will allow them to learn at their own pace.
 These activities include sorting various objects (like leaves in the fall) by color, shape, and size.
 They will also create and continue patterns with beads, counting bears, etc. The children will learn basic and solid shapes by using molding clay to construct their own solid shapes.
-With number operations, the children will be given hands-on learnig through manipuliatives, games, and projects that will also incorporate interpretation of data collected by the students.
+With number operations, the children will be given hands-on learning through manipulatives, games, and projects that will also incorporate interpretation of data collected by the students.
 Measurement will be used while creating their own play-doh, and through other sensory materials.
 Students who are ready to add and subtract will be given the opportunity to learn how to use these skills, including greater than, less than, and equal to.

 *Arts and Crafts- Increasing fine motor skills and eye-hand coordination allow students to use simple tools such as scissors and pencils.
 The children also practice how to follow simple two-step directions through the process of art.

 *Bible- The children will learn that we can have a relationship with God, as well as develop proper relationships with one another.
 Students will also be introduced to the Biblical character traits of listening, faith, forgiveness, joy, orderliness, sharing, giving, fairness, and loyalty.
-They will learn these Biblical principles through verses, stories, and songs.
-R.O.A.R.S. will also be introduced through our chapel services.
+They will learn these Biblical principles through verses, lessons, and songs.

 For children enrolled in our Full Day Program, the children continue their day with meaningful sensory experiences.
-This program is available for both the Preschool (Cubs) and Pre-Kindergarten (Lions) Programs.
-The children will be given a half-hour lunch break followed by 15 minutes of free play and then an hour of rest time.
+This program is available for both the Preschool and Pre-Kindergarten Programs.
+The preschool children will be given a half-hour lunch break followed by 15 minutes of free play and then an hour of rest time.
 The pre-kindergarten children will be given a half-hour lunch break followed by 15 minutes of free play and then a half-hour of quiet time where they can quietly color or read books.
 Hot lunches are available to all full-day students.